Pyroxene pallasite, ungrouped

 Diagrams credit: Sharma et al., 50th LPSC, #1442 (2019)

-In a study conducted by Gregory et al. (2016), it was ascertained that Choteau is compositionally and isotopically similar to both Vermillion and Y-8451, and it was concluded that these three pyroxene pallasites form a grouplet; they suggested that these meteorites should be termed 'Vermillion pallasites' (see the Vermillion page for additional details).
-Other investigations of pyroxene pallasites found that the low-Ca pyroxene in Zinder, NWA 1911, NWA 10019, and LoV 263 is composed entirely of orthopyroxene (orthopyroxene in NWA 10019 contains ~100µm-sized clinopyroxene inclusions; Boesenberg et al., 2016), while that in the Vermillion pallasites comprises both orthopyroxene and clinopyroxene (Niekerk, 2005; Irving and Kuehner, 2013; Sharma et al., 2019).
-Zinder contains a higher abundance of chromite compared to the Vermillion pallasites.
+In a study conducted by Gregory et al. (2016), it was ascertained that Choteau is similar to both Vermillion and Y-8451 in mineralogy, composition, and with respect to oxygen isotopes, and they concluded that these three pyroxene pallasites form a grouplet; it was suggested that these three meteorites be termed 'Vermillion pallasites'.
+However, better resolution of many of the pyroxene pallasites as well as others belonging to the main-group pallasites was obtained by Dey and Yin (2022) through the use of Cr isotope analysis.
+They discovered that nucleosynthetic 54Cr isotopes clearly resolve the Choteau pallasite from the Vermillion pallasite (see the Vermillion page for additional details).
+Notably, on a coupled Δ17Oε54Cr diagram Choteau plots in the ureilite field.
+Other investigations of pyroxene pallasites found that the low-Ca pyroxene in Zinder, NWA 1911, NWA 10019, and LoV 263 is composed entirely of orthopyroxene (orthopyroxene in NWA 10019 contains ~100µm-sized clinopyroxene inclusions; Boesenberg et al., 2016), while that in Vermillion, Y-8451, and Choteau comprises both orthopyroxene and clinopyroxene (Niekerk, 2005; Irving and Kuehner, 2013; Sharma et al., 2019).
+Zinder contains a higher abundance of chromite compared to Vermillion, Y-8451, and Choteau.

-The O-isotopic compositions of each of the pyroxene-bearing pallasites are distinct from each other, and many are associated with a number of established O-isotopic trends: the Vermillion pallasites (and the ungrouped olivine pallasite Hassi el Biod 002) plot in the field of the acapulcoitelodranite clan (see plot 1 and 2), and both NWA 1911 and NWA 10019 plot on the eucrite/mesosiderite fractionation line, which remains incompletely resolved from the bimodal fractionation trend of the main-group pallasites (Ziegler and Young, 2011; K. Ziegler, 2015).
-Although Zinder has been demonstrated to be associated with NWA 1911 (Boesenberg and Humayun, 2019), it plots on the terrestrial fractionation line due to a difference in δ17O values; however, terrestrial weathering may be the reason for this difference.
+Many of the pyroxene-bearing pallasites are associated with a number of established O-isotopic trends: Vermillion, Y-8451, and Choteau have O-isotopic compositions similar to that of the ungrouped olivine pallasite Hassi el Biod 002 and plot in the field of the acapulcoitelodranite clan on an oxygen three-isotope diagram (see plot 1 and 2); however, it was determined they are not related to that primitive achondrite group.
+Both NWA 1911 and NWA 10019 plot on the eucrite/mesosiderite fractionation line, which remains incompletely resolved from the bimodal fractionation trend of the main-group pallasites (Ziegler and Young, 2011; K. Ziegler, 2015).
+Although Zinder was demonstrated to be associated with NWA 1911 (Boesenberg and Humayun, 2019), it plots on the terrestrial fractionation line due to a difference in δ17O values; however, terrestrial weathering may be the reason for this difference.
 The O-isotope values for silicates in LoV 263 plot in a space distinct from all other known pallasites (see diagram below).

 Oxygen Three-Isotope Diagram for LoV 263